A real-analytic Jordan curve cannot bound infinitely many relative minima of area: Preliminaries

-Associated with a map $N$ defined on a region $\Omega$ in the plane, there is a natural eigenvalue problem:\footnote { As is discussed in \cite{part1} and \cite{nitsche}, p.
-103, among many other sources, when $N$ is the Gauss map of a minimal surface, this eigenvalue problem is connected to the second variation of area.
-This does not concern us directly in this section.
-Some readers may be more familiar with another form of the eigenvalue equation for which the critical eigenvalue is zero rather than 2; both forms are discussed in \cite{nitsche}, p.
+As proved above in Lemma \ref{lemma:KerD2A}, if $\phi$ is in the kernel of $D^2A(u)$, then $\phi$ is an eigenfunction of this equation for $\lambda = 2$.
+But for purposes of this section, $N$ can be any map from the disk to the Riemann sphere. \footnote{Some readers may be familiar with another form of the eigenvalue equation for which the critical eigenvalue is zero rather than 2, or with this form but with a factor of 2 inserted so that the critical eigenvalue is 1 instead of 2; both forms are discussed in \cite{nitsche}, p.
 103, cf. equations (62) and (62${}^\prime$). }

 We denote the least eigenvalue $\lambda$ of this problem by $\lambda_{N,\Omega}$, or simply by $\lambda_\Omega$ when $N$ is clear from the context.
-(In this work, we have no occasion to consider eigenvalues other than the least one.)
-The factor (1/2) arises because the area element on the sphere is $(1/2) \vert \nabla N \vert^2 dx\, dy $.
-The least eigenvalue is well-known to be equal to the infimum of the Rayleigh quotient
+Sometimes we use the notation $\lambda_{\min}$.
+Sometimes, for a minimal surface $u$, we speak of the ``least eigenvalue of $u$'' rather than the ``least eigenvalue of the second variation of $u$'' or ``the least eigenvalue of the eigenvalue problem associated with the second variation of $u$.''